 Determining fault in general aviation accidents is often quite complex, requiring legal representation by attorneys who understand the world of aviation.
 Part of that complexity lies in the fact that the plaintiff is most often the family member of someone who may have died or been seriously injured in that crash—an accident in which the pilot may not have survived.

 Part of the complexity of general aviation disasters also lies in the myriad of factors that may have led to the accident.

-The most common of these involve piloting issues in which the flight was not planned properly (or prepared at all), a lack of fuel, stalling of the aircraft and/or a failure on the part of the pilot to handle a specific maneuver.
-Whether the pilot was current in his licensing and had proper medical clearance should also be examined.
+The most common of these complications involve piloting issues in which the flight was not planned properly (or prepared at all), a lack of fuel, stalling of the aircraft, or failure on the part of the pilot to handle a specific maneuver.
+Whether the pilot was current in their licensing and had proper medical clearance should also be examined.

 Weather is another leading cause of aviation crashes.
 The National Center for Climatic Data (NCDC) archives weather data and is a valuable tool for analyzing what role weather played in an aircraft crash.
 Weather data is used to determine if the pilot or air traffic controller should have used alternative routes to avoid dangerous conditions.

 Mechanical defects in the aircraft can also lead to crashes.
 A detailed examination of aircraft wreckage is key to understanding if a problem existed with an aircraft engine or frame prior to the crash.
 Such a wreckage inspection if conducted with trained forensic aviation experts and and can take a considerable amount of time to find and examine potential defects.

 Because resources helpful in determining fault can disappear if not requested early in the investigation process, the most important thing a potential aviation plaintiff can do is seek qualified counsel as soon as possible.